richsalz/draft-rsalz-dbrg-speck-wap-wep/draft-rsalz-drbg-speck-wap-wep.md

-"Sunlight is said to be the best of disinfectants; electric light the most efficient policeman." -- Louis Brandeis, *Other People's Money and How Bankers Use it,* first published as a set of articles in _Harper's Weekly_.
+"Sunlight is said to be the best of disinfectants; electric light the most efficient policeman." -- Louis Brandeis, *Other People's Money and How Bankers Use it,* first published as a set of articles in _Harper's Weekly_ in 1914.

 Cryptography that is developed in private, such as among an industry consortium is a bad idea.
 Notable examples of this include: